FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 9. Confidence & Data Quality Notes

 The data on hexyl acetate is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are consistent with documented guidelines, though some regional regulatory nuances may require further verification.
-Known data gaps are minimal, primarily related to specific sensory thresholds.
+Industry practices are consistent with documented uses, though specific sensory thresholds and detailed regulatory nuances may require further exploration.
+Known data gaps are minimal, with most information readily accessible.

 Citation hooks: FlavScents